DublinGreen/codingScoreReport/README.md

 javascript function to calcuate codingScoreReport

 # Instructions for function
-Function returns Grade and number of scores within that grade in descending order if grade is greater than the elite max grade, return a elite grade
+Function returns Grade and number of scores within that grade in descending order. if grade is greater than the elite max grade, return a elite grade

 # tests input